 The time it takes for your foster animal to be adopted depends on the animal.
 Kittens/puppies tend to get adopted quickly.
 Animals with special/medical needs, behavior concerns, or other quirks may take longer to be adopted.
 We strongly encourage all foster homes to share information on their foster animals with family, friends, coworkers, neighbors, and on all social media platforms.
 Animals who are posted about regularly are adopted quicker than animals just posted on the CSHS website.
 We need our foster’s help in order to get the animals adopted quickly.

 CSHS follows the Humane Society of the United State’s approach to adoptions called “Adopters Welcome”.
-Follow the link at the bottom of this post to learn more!
-We consider applications in the order in which they are received.
+We take applications on a first-come, first-considered basis.
 We do not move on to other applications unless the first applicant decides not to proceed or is not the appropriate fit for that animal.
 An Adoption Advocate or Coordinator will reach out to the applicant and have a conversation-based interview with them about what they are looking for in an animal and answer any preliminary questions.
 Once this occurs, applications and notes from the interview will be sent to the foster family.
 Foster families are expected to reach out to applicants via email within 24 hours.
 The foster should speak with the adopter on the phone or via email to answer any questions the adopter may have.
 If the foster agrees it is a good match, the foster should set up a day and time for a meet and greet between potential adopter and animal.
 Once the meeting is scheduled the foster emails the Adoption Advocate or Coordinator with the information.
 Since all of our adoptions are completed via smartphone, the Adoption Advocate or Coordinator will send a link to the adopter’s smartphone to fill out the CSHS adoption contract and also how to make the payment.
 We do not accept cash or checks.
 Once the contract/payment have been received, your foster animal is free to go to their new home!

 No, we do not require that animals are brought over to the applicants home.
 We do not require home visits, all members of the family to meet the animal, or animal to animal introductions before adoption.